Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Results and discussions

 By simulating energy depositions in the crystal with Geant4 and applying corrections using the simulated CCE curve, we obtained the CCE-corrected simulated energy spectrum.
 The simulation-related parameters are also shown in Table \ref{tab1}.
 The RCC layer carrier lifetimes were determined to be 800\,ns by matching the CCE-corrected simulated spectrum with the experimental spectrum with $\chi^2$ minimization method.
 As shown in Figure \ref{fig.bege_spectra_match}, the CCE-corrected simulated spectrum using $\tau_\text{e/h,I}$ = 800\,ns agrees well with the experimental spectrum.
 About 90\% of the simulated results lie within 5\,$\sigma$ of the experimental results (using the estimated Poisson fluctuation).

-Minor discrepancies observed for some data points (mainly \textasciitilde\,70 keV), may arise from the oversimplification of the currently employed constant-lifetime trapping model, insufficient knowledge of the detector parameters, neglect of the position dependence of CCE, or neglect of the self-repulsion effect, listed in descending order of likelihood.
-The actual lifetime likely varies with depth in the RCC layer due to the rapid change of impurity density in the RCC layer, see Figure \ref{fig.impurity_curves}.
-A depth-dependent-lifetime trapping model may improve simulation precision significantly and will be the subject of future work.
+Minor discrepancies observed for some data points (mainly \textasciitilde\,70 keV) may arise from the oversimplification of the currently employed constant-lifetime trapping model, insufficient knowledge of detector parameters, or the neglect of the position dependence of CCE and self-repulsion effect, listed in descending order of likelihood.